-Cost of Living in Iowa
+Cost of Living in Iowa 2022

 What does it take to get by these days?
-This seventh edition of The Cost of Living in Iowa answers this question, and connects the answer to public policy choices that are in the hands of state and federal lawmakers.
+This eighth edition of The Cost of Living in Iowa answers this question, and connects the answer to public policy choices that are in the hands of state and federal lawmakers.

 Basic family budgets

 This report focuses on what Iowans must earn — a living wage, in any county, for 10 family types — to meet a family-supporting, basic-needs household budget.
 The hourly wage estimate is one that would provide after-tax income sufficient to meet basic needs for a full-time worker.

 Both the basic-needs budgets and the self-sufficiency wage information are available for families in all 99 counties from the map below.
 To view it, hover the cursor above a county for the wage needed for each parent in a two-worker family with two children, and click on the county for the full table showing the basic-needs budget and necessary wages in various family types.